-Funding for the project was extended by the Ministry through the 2017 year.
+Funding for the project was extended by the Ministry until March 2018.

 New Service Route: Highway 10 Owen Sound to Shelburne

 The Highway 10 public transportation route run twice per day on Mondays and Thursdays between Owen Sound and Shelburne.
 This service is available for free to riders over the age of 18.
 The vehicle is accessible and travelers must be independent with all aspects of mobility, personal care and communication.
 Riders must be at the pick up locations at the arrival and departure times listed on the schedule.
 Schedule is subject to change as improvements are made to the route.
 Please check back regularly.

 What is Movin’GB?